keymetrics/doc-pm2/en/runtime/guide/process-management.md

 }
 ```

-?> Without extension, the app is started as a binary file.
+ Without extension, the app is started as a binary file.
+{: .tip}

 To start a script in python for example, use: